cubicleDowns/screencast-ng-three/README.md

 ===============

 ## Overview
-Code for the O'Reilly screencast found here: http://www.oreilly.com/pub/au/6456
+Code for the O'Reilly screencast: http://www.oreilly.com/pub/au/6456

 CHROME ONLY (for now)